Ylaana/GlyphList/README.md

 Additionally, a check/cross icon is shown instead of the glyph icon to improve accessibility for colourblind users.

+Glyphs are initially displayed depending on whether the associated spells or abilities have been learned or talented; click the "Show All" checkbox to show any hidden glyphs.

 Please bear in mind that the list highlights glyphs for the active spec *only*.
-If you have glyphed a certain spell in one spec and then switch to another spec where that spell is either not glyphed or unavailable, the highlighting is removed.
+If you have glyphed a certain spell in one spec and then switch to another spec where that spell (if available) is not glyphed, the highlighting is removed.

 Shift + left click can be used to link any listed glyph in chat.